LightForm-group/continuous-peak-fit-analysis/README.md

 Alternatively, if Continuous-Peak-Fit has been pip installed then you can just import Continuous-Peak-Fit as a standard package.

+For the reproducible analysis of SXRD data to support a paper in Materials Characterization, a working version of Continuous-Peak-Fit has been saved in compressed zip format in the continuous-peak-fit-analysis Python package v1.0.0, which can be unpacked and saved into a separate folder as described above.

 Installation and Virtual Environment Setup
 -----------